-lowa's transportation system is composed of multiple interconnected networks that each has a primary purpose but often serves secondary purposes as well.
+lowa's transportation system is composed of multiple interconnected networks that each have a primary purpose, but often serve secondary purposes as well.
 The primary purpose of US and State Highways, for example, is to facilitate the movement of goods and people between cities.
 However, these highways often take on the additional roles of facilitating mobility and access within the cities that they pass through.
-Case in point, many of Iowa's small-town Main Streets are in fact US or State Highways, yet they have lower speed limits, on-street parking, and other features that make them also function as local streets.
+Case in point, many of Iowa's small-town Main Streets are US or State Highways, yet have lower speed limits, on-street parking, and other features that make them function as local streets.
 In many cases, most of the traffic on these roadways originates from within the community.

 From a bicycle and pedestrian perspective, US and State Highways can pose challenges (as well as opportunities) for local jurisdictions that wish to develop effective citywide bicycle and pedestrian systems.
-Municipalities, MPOs, and RPAs have the responsibility to plan bicycle and pedestrian systems within their jurisdictions.
+Municipalities, Metropolitan Planning Organizations (MPOs), and Regional Planning Affiliations (RPAs) have the responsibility to plan bicycle and pedestrian systems within their jurisdictions.
 Almost invariably, the plans require infrastructure changes on roadways under lowa DOT jurisdiction.
 This necessitates increased coordination and compromising between the parties and their goals.

 The jurisdiction over multi-use trails (MUTs), in contrast, is typically tied to location.
 MUTs in and around cities are typically the responsibility of municipalities and MUTs in rural areas are typically the responsibility of counties.
-In addition, other organizations-such as the Department of Natural Resources and the Iowa Natural Heritage Foundation-help develop MUTs and the National Park Service often provides assistance for the planning of MUTs.
+In addition, other organizations-such as the lowa Department of Natural Resources (DNR) and the lowa Natural Heritage Foundation-help develop MUTs and the National Park Service often provides assistance for the planning of MUTs.
 MPOs and RPAs often take the lead in planning multi-city trail systems.
-Iowa DOT's role in the planning and development of MUTs is generally limited to high-level planning efforts (such as this Plan) and providing funding for construction.
+Iowa DOT's role in the planning and development of MUTs is generally limited to high-level planning efforts (such as this Plan) and providing funding for acquisition and construction.